azuredevcollege/cognitive-services-kitchen-sink/README.md

 After the setup from the previous step is complete, the site is not yet published to GitHub Pages (published online).
 To perform this, go to _Settings_ and then _Pages_ of your forked _cognitive-services-kitchen-sink_ repository in GitHub.

-1. Activate GitHub Pages:
+1. Activate GitHub Pages and run the workflow to create gh-pages branch:

-  In order to do so go to _Settings_ and then _Pages_, choose _Deploy from a branch_ and set the main / (root) branch as _Source_ (this should be the only option available for now).
+  Go to _Settings_ and then _Pages_, choose _Deploy from a branch_ and set the main / (root) branch as _Source_ (this should be the only option available for now).

   After saving, go to _Actions_.
 You will see how the action builds and deploys your page to GitHub pages.
+Do not worry if you cannot see the contents of the page yet, we will fix that in the next step.

 2. Change source to gh-pages:

-  After the workflow is done, go to _Settings_, _Pages_ again, and set the source to the _gh-pages_ branch.
+  After the workflow is done, go back to _Settings_, _Pages_ , and set the source to the _gh-pages_ branch.
 Then save and now the workflow will work again.

    **Optional**: In the meantime, check out this [website](https://docs.github.com/en/pages/getting-started-with-github-pages) to learn more about GitHub Pages.